-- 1. That the employee claiming reimbursement was performing official County business. - 2.
-The reimbursement rate is in an amount authorized by the provisions of the Internal Revenue Code of 1986, as amended, for deductibility of expenses for travel while away from home without additional documentation, or actual cost.
-74 O.S. §500.9 A.22
+- 1. That the employee claiming reimbursement was performing official County business. - The reimbursement rate is in an amount authorized by the provisions of the federal Government Services Administration (GSA) in its Federal Travel Regulation (FTR) 42 CFR Section 300-1.1 et seq. and as updated in its FTR for travel while away from home without additional documentation, or actual cost.
+74 O.S. §500.9 A.